On a generalization of affinoid varieties: Spectra of bornological algebras

 \begin{defn} Let $A$ be a bornological algebra.
-The \emph{bornological spectrum} (or simply the spectrum) of $A$ is the set $\cM(A)$ of all bounded multiplicative seminorms, compatible with the valuation on $k$, equipped with the weakest topology such that all maps $\cM(A) \to \R_+$ defined $\|\cdot\| \mapsto \|f\|$, for $f \in A$, are continuous. \end{defn}
+The \emph{bornological spectrum} (or simply the spectrum) of $A$ is the set $\cM(A)$ of all bounded multiplicative seminorms compatible with the valuation on $k$. $\cM(A)$ is equipped with the weakest topology such that all maps $\cM(A) \to \R_+$ defined $\|\cdot\| \mapsto \|f\|$, for $f \in A$, are continuous. \end{defn}

-\begin{rmk} By saying compatible with the vatuation on $k$ we mean that the restriction of the elements of $\cM(A)$ to $k$ is \emph{equal} to the valuation on $k$. \end{rmk}

-Note that if $A$ is a seminormed $k$-algebra this is equivalent to usual definition \ie to the definition of Berkovich spectrum.
-In fact let $(A, |\cdot|_1)$ be a seminormed algebra over $k$ and $|\cdot|_2: A \to \R_+$ a seminorm.
-The classical definition says that $|\cdot|_2$ is bounded with respect to $|\cdot|_1$ if there exist a constant $C > 0$ such that
+The classical definition of boundedness for seminorms, for example as defined in the first chapter of \cite{BER2}, says that $|\cdot|_2: A \to \R_+$ is bounded with respect to $|\cdot|_1: A \to \R_+$ if there exist a constant $C > 0$ such that